Top 12 Hacks for Wheelchair Users

 Hack Your Way to an Accessible Life!

 “There must be a better way!”
-This exclamation is now a relic from the times of broadcast infomercials when someone struggles with a seemingly easy task and suddenly discovers an invention, often made of what appears to be high-density Tupperware.
+This exclamation is now a relic of broadcast infomercials when someone struggles with a seemingly easy task and suddenly discovers an invention, often made of what appears to be high-density Tupperware.
 This item can solve all your problems for just $19.95!

-Well, consider this list of life hacks an infomercial for people who are new-to-wheelchairs, new-to-a-diagnosis, o who have a recurring problem and need a “better way.”
+Well, consider this list of life hacks an infomercial for people who are new-to-wheelchairs, new-to-a-diagnosis, or who have a recurring mobility problem and need a “better way.”

 What is a ‘Life Hack’?

-Some of you may have never come across the term ‘life hack.’
-What does that mean?
-A life hack is simply a shortcut that was developed to make your life easier.
-It's often through using every day items in new ways.
+Some of you might not be familiar with the term ‘life hack.’
+What does it mean?
+A life hack is simply a shortcut developed to make your life easier often by using everyday items in new ways.
 Sometimes a company refers to an innovative new product as a life hack.
 Certainly when the integrated handicap van was developed back in the ‘90s, we felt it was a life hack to beat all life hacks.
-After all, it simplified life for our customers, it was using items in ways they had never seen them built before and it was an innovative new product.
+After all, it simplified life for our customers, it was using items in ways they had never seen before and it was an innovative new product.
 Learn more about BraunAbility’s long history.